russellallen/self/website/source/download/index.rst

 Download
 ========

-The current version is Self 4.4 Release Candidate 1.
+The current version is Self 4.4.

 To use Self you will need two parts - the Self virtual machine and a snapshot of a Self world.
 The Self virtual machine is available for Mac OS X and for Linux.